 Fixed annuities provide some liquidity, typically making interest earned or 10-15% of the contract’s cash value available penalty-free annually if you’re over 59½.

 There are a lot of complex products, but a fixed annuity is one of the simple ones.
-Assuming you leave your money in the fixed annuity until maturity, all you need to know is (1) how long until your money is available and (2) what your return will be over that period of time.
+Assuming you leave your money in the fixed annuity until its guaranteed rate terms ends, all you need to know is (1) how long until your money is available and (2) what your return will be over that period of time.
 There are no hidden fees that you need to worry about.